 Cottonwood is often overlooked by tourists shuttling between the better-known destinations of Sedona and Jerome.
 But the once sleepy town has become a destination in its own right with restaurants, wine-tasting, coffee houses, antique shops, a brewery and frequent festivals.

 Lonely Planet named Cottonwood one of its Top 10 Places to Visit in 2013..

-Follow Main Street to Old Town to a walkable, historic business district that has been rejuvenated in the past 15 years by Arizona vintners and others investing in small businesses.
+Follow Main Street to Old Town to a walkable, historic business district that has been rejuvenated in the past two decades by Arizona vintners and others investing in small businesses.
 Old Town Center for the Arts adds a lineup of music to the mix with a comfortable 130-seat theater.

 Cottonwood has a mild climate, except for a few months of the summer, and lots of shade trees.
 Visitors can take the Jail Trail at the north end of Main Street to walk along the Verde River.
 Named for the town's historic jail, now a tea shop, the Jail Trail is ideal for bird-watching, easy hiking or skipping rocks on the river.

-Campers can head across the Verde River to Dead Horse Ranch State Park, which has online camping reservations.
-The nearby Blazin' M Ranch has barbecue and a Western musical show.
+Campers can head across the Verde River to Dead Horse Ranch State Park, which has fishing and camping with online reservations.
+The nearby Blazin' M Ranch has barbecue and a enjoyable Western music show.